The Evolution from Azure Security Center to Microsoft Defender for Cloud

 Defender for Cloud includes built-in assessments for Azure Security Benchmark (default, always enabled), NIST SP 800-53 (critical for government organizations), PCI DSS 4.0 (payment card industry), SOC 2 Type 2 (service organization controls), HIPAA HITRUST (healthcare organizations), ISO 27001/27002, CIS Benchmarks for Azure, FedRAMP High and Moderate, and CMMC Level 2 and 3.

-Each standard maps specific Defender for Cloud recommendations to regulatory controls.
-For example, HIPAA HITRUST control 0805.01m1Organizational.12 maps to the recommendation "Storage accounts should use customer-managed key for encryption."
-The dashboard shows your compliance percentage for each standard and identifies which specific controls have gaps.
+Each standard links specific Defender for Cloud recommendations to regulatory controls.
+For example, HIPAA HITRUST control 0805.01m1Organizational.12 matches the recommendation:

 Custom Compliance Initiatives